jwaliszko/ExpressiveAnnotations/README.md

     .SelectMany(a => a.GetTypes()
         .SelectMany(t => t.CompileExpressiveAttributes())).ToList();
 ```

 Notice that such compiled lambdas will be cached inside attributes instances stored in `compiled` list.
 That means that subsequent compilation requests:

 ```C#
 compiled.ForEach(x => x.Compile(typeof (SomeModel));
 ```

 do nothing (due to optimization purposes), unless invoked with enabled recompilation switch:

 ```C#
 compiled.ForEach(x => x.Compile(typeof (SomeModel), force: true);
 ```

-Finally, this reveals compile-time errors only, you can still can get runtime errors though, e.g.:
+Finally, this solution reveals compile-time errors only, you can still can get runtime errors though, e.g.:

 ```C#
 var parser = new Parser();